atharva-kokane/IntelliCharge/README.md

 ## HMI Display (Android App):
 The core of the user interaction is the HMI Display Android application.
 This app serves as the central control panel, allowing users to manage their charging sessions remotely.

-## Payment Integration: This app includes a basic, proof-of-concept payment gateway.
+## Payment Integration - This app includes a basic, proof-of-concept payment gateway.
 The workflow is designed to simulate a real-world EV charging transaction:
 1)Authorize Payment: Before a charging session begins, the user adds a payment method.
 2)Session Billing: Costs are calculated based on the duration of the charge.
 3)Secure Checkout: The transaction is completed securely within the app upon session completion.